huggingface/Google-Cloud-Containers/containers/pytorch/training/README.md

 #### Test & Fine-tune Gemma Using Optimum TPU

 There is a [Jupyter notebook](https://github.com/huggingface/optimum-tpu/blob/v0.1.0a0/examples/language-modeling/gemma_tuning.ipynb) explaining how to fine-tune `gemma-2b` model that can be run on a `v5litepod-8` instance using `optimum-tpu`.
-For convenience, the
+For convenience, the example notebook file is included as part of the container image.
 After you created the TPU VM instance, you can use `ssh` or `gcloud` to log in and forward the port `8888`, e.g.:

 ```bash